 2.1 Group Embedded Value

-The following table shows the MCEV, Group MCEV and Group Embedded Value as at December 31, 2013, together with the values as at December 31, 2012 and the related restatement.
+The following table shows the MCEV, Group MCEV and Group Embedded Value as at December 31, 2014, together with the values as at December 31, 2013.
+All values are shown after tax and after minority interests.